 We put one of our electric cars into the TFL ULEZ vehicle checker and got this reply:

 You do not need to pay a daily ULEZ charge to drive in the zone and are helping to improve air quality across London.

 We liked that, “helping to improve air quality across London”.
 Because that’s the sole point of the ULEZ, to improve air quality.
 It’s not a push to get everyone driving an electric car specifically per se – it’s just that’s the best, most useable, most sustainable option available right now.

 So the big question: will it actually encourage more people to go electric?
 Well, figures suggest Londoners already are.
 Even in the middle of last year, more EVs were being bought in London than diesel vehicles.

-More recently, with figures released by the SMMT, it suggests battery-electric-vehicles are only becoming more and more mainstream with an 18.6% increase in EV registrations in the UK since last year alone (that’s compared to a 19% decrease in diesel sales).
-Even the top selling car in March this year was an EV, the Tesla Model Y.
+More recently, with figures released by the SMMT, it suggests battery-electric-vehicles are only becoming more and more mainstream with a 28.3% increase in EV registrations in the UK since last year alone (that’s compared to a a 23.1% decrease in diesel sales).

 A Tesla Model Y – the UKs most registered car in March 2023.